libriciel/i-Parapheur-Android/CONTRIBUTING.md

 Those elements are set in the GitLab CI, but were hidden (using the CI variables).
 For test/contribute settigns, any other keystore can be used.
-Or the configuration can be removed from the `build.gradle` file
+Or the configuration can be simply removed from the `build.gradle` file.

 ## Code style and project structure